yrodiere/quarkus-quickstarts/hibernate-orm-quickstart/README.md

 N.B.
 This implies all dependencies have been compiled to native;
-that's a whole lot of stuff: from the bytecode enhancements that Hibernate ORM applies to your entities, to the lower level essential components such as the PostgreSQL JDBC driver, the Undertow webserver.
+that's a whole lot of stuff: from the bytecode enhancements that Hibernate ORM applies to your entities, to the lower level essential components such as the JDBC driver.

 ## See the demo in your browser